reqishere/mynote/README.md

     ```
     GRUB_DISABLE_OS_PROBER=false
     ```

+4. then run this to update grub:
+   `sudo update-grub`

-4. save then reboot the system
+5. save then reboot the system
+   `reboot`